 It can take years for you to save for a long-term goal.
 So what happens?
 You end up spending your money impulsively, sometimes spending more than you’ve saved.

 Don’t go overboard spending all your extra money on nice things, but create a healthy balance.
-For example, set a rule to only spend 30% of extra income you receive and to donate the rest.
+For example, set a rule to only spend 30% of the extra income you receive and donate the rest.

 Build A Purpose

 I get it, you’re busy and life gets in the way.